Follow these straightforward steps to obtain a Kansas hunting license with HunterSafetyUSA:

 Where to buy your Kansas Hunting License

-To hunt in Kansas, you can submit your license application and purchase your license online through the KDWPT Online Licensing Portal, ensuring compliance with all hunting regulations, or in person at licensed vendors.
+To hunt in Kansas, you can purchase your license online through the KDWPT Online Licensing Portal or in person at licensed vendors.
+A full list of approved vendors can be found on the Kansas License Agent Locator.

 Below are some suggested authorized in-person hunting license agents in the state of Kansas: